French Bulldog Health Issues

 French Bulldogs are predisposed to several health conditions including brachycephalic syndrome, spinal disorders, allergies.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 16-28 lbs and lifespan of 10-12 yrs, the French Bulldog requires thoughtful care tailored to their specific breed characteristics.
+The French Bulldog averages 16-28 lbs at maturity with a 10-12 yrs lifespan and arrives with breed-level care considerations best internalised early rather than discovered late.
 Originally bred as a multipurpose breed, the French Bulldog brings centuries of selective breeding into the modern home.

 Genetic Screening